mprotas1/mprotas1/README.md

 - 👋 Hi, I’m @mprotas1
 - 🌱 I’m currently learning Java and Spring
 - 🏙 I'm living in Szczecin, Poland
+- 🏫 Currently studying at Maritime University in Szczecin

 <!---
 mprotas1/mprotas1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.